Field Sim develops training and electronics simulators, enabling companies to train new technicians in days rather than months.

 Our founder and CEO, Ben Adams, started in the fire alarm industry as a helper in 1996.
 Over the last 25 years, he has held increasing roles of responsibility, including technician, project manager, division manager, sales manager and branch manager.
 He has performed nearly every job in the building technology industry, including installation, commissioning, inspection, troubleshooting, system design, estimating, sales and finance.

 Having worked at smaller organizations for most of his career, Ben learned how to scale from a small team into a thriving business.
-Before starting Field Sim in 2020, Ben worked at Siemens where he continued to hone his sales and management expertise.
+Before starting Field Sim in 2020, Ben led the South Texas division for Siemens Building Technologies.

-For several years, Ben taught a 4-credit hour (full semester) class called Mastering Fire Alarm.
-Ben has also delivered presentations at the Texas State Fire Marshals Conference, Society of Fire Protection Engineers and Building Professional Institute.
+For several years in the 2010s, Ben taught a 4-credit hour (full semester) class called Mastering Fire Alarm.
+Ben has also delivered presentations for the National Fire Protection Association Annual Conference & Expo, Society of Fire Protection Engineers , Texas State Fire Marshals Conference, and Building Professional Institute.
 From 2010 to 2016, Ben served on the North Central Texas Council of Governments Fire Advisory Board.

-Ben has achieved the highest level of fire alarm technician certification, NICET Level IV, which allows him to sign off on engineering drawings in the State of Texas.
+Ben has achieved the highest level of fire alarm technician certification, NICET Level IV and is licensed to sign off on fire alarm and special hazards engineering drawings in the State of Texas.
 He received his BBA in Finance from The University of Texas at Arlington and his MBA from Texas Christian University.